pmonks/alfresco-cloud-sample-grails/README.md

 Some code details
 -----------------
-Despite all the crap that Grails generated, the custom code in this app is pretty simple.
+Despite all the stuff that Grails generated, the custom code in this app is pretty simple.
 There is a single controller containing all the logic:

     ./grails-app/controllers/publicapitest/OauthController.groovy